Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-VBT offers complimentary car service from Aspen/Pitkin County Airport (ASE) to the Annabelle Inn, departing the airport at 12:00 p.m.
+Travel to the Annabelle Inn in Aspen.
+VBT offers complimentary car service from Aspen/Pitkin County Airport (ASE) to the Annabelle Inn, with a scheduled departure at 12:00 p.m.

 After settling in, meet your trip leaders at 3:30 p.m. for a safety and bike-fitting session.
-Your Colorado bike tour begins with a warm-up ride through the town’s Victorian west end.
-Aspen’s residential history is on full display along these charming streets.
-You return to Annabelle Inn via a scenic riverside bike path.
-Tonight, get to know your fellow travelers and learn about the upcoming week during a casual reception hosted by your trip leaders.
+Your Colorado biking adventure begins with a warm-up ride through Aspen’s charming Victorian West End.
+The town’s residential history is on full display along these peaceful streets.
+You’ll return to the inn via a scenic riverside bike path.
+This evening, get to know your fellow travelers and learn more about the week ahead during a casual reception hosted by your trip leaders.
 Later, stroll into town for an included dinner at one of Aspen’s acclaimed restaurants.
-After, you’ll want to take your time, and maybe a detour, on the walk back to the inn, savoring the stunning mountain views and colorful shops in this idyllic, car-free village.
+On the way back, take your time enjoying the mountain views and browsing the colorful shops in this idyllic, car-free village.

 Today's Ride Choices